CDRT/mk_docs/docs/guides/cv/index.md

 - Enable Lenovo Device Orchestration to detect user is using an application in full screen mode to avoid prompting with updates
 - Dock update behavior fixes

+**Enterprise Package (released October 16)**

+- Added a new parameter to **VantageInstaller.exe**, "-Lite", which will install just the System Update feature of Commercial Vantage.
+To use, simply specify `VantageInstaller.exe Install -Lite -SuHelper` (case sensitive) to get just the System Update feature plus SU Helper for triggering updates by command line.
+This solution will eventually replace the legacy Lenovo System Update.
+It uses the same group policies for controlling the System Update feature as Commercial Vantage so the same ADMX template should be used.
+See also [Using VantageInstaller.exe](https://docs.lenovocdrt.com/guides/cv/commercial_vantage/#using-vantageinstallerexe)
+- Addressed an issue in **VantageInstaller.exe** that was affecting the installation during an OSD task sequence.

 ### v20.2506.39.0 - July 23 2025

 **Main Application**